douglassjohnandrew/EnhancedInvokeVBA/README.md

 - Creates and invokes an enhanced version of your VBA code file that includes error handling
 - If a VBA error occurs, returns detailed error information, including the exact line that failed

-Input Arguments: (required arguments are marked by :triangular_flag_on_post:)
+Arguments: (required arguments marked by :triangular_flag_on_post:)
+- **CloseWhenDone** - If True, then close the workbook after VBA finishes.
+If False, leave the workbook open
 - **CodeFilePath** :triangular_flag_on_post: - Full path to the file containing VBA code
-- **CreateNew** - If the ExcelFilePath does not exist, then True - Create the Excel file, or False - Throw an error
 - **EntryMethodParameterDefs** - Comma-separated string of entry method parameter definitions.
 Example: "name As String, age As Integer"
 - **EntryMethodParameterValues** - Collection of values to be passed as entry method parameters.
 Example: {"Paul Smith", 37}
+- **OutputValue** - The entry method's return value (optional)
+- **WorkbookObject** :triangular_flag_on_post: - An existing WorkbookApplication variable where the VBA will run

+Since EnhancedInvokeVBA requires a WorkbookApplication variable, this package also has a CreateWorkbookVariable activity:

+Arguments: (required arguments marked by :triangular_flag_on_post:)
+- **CreateNew** - If the ExcelFilePath does not exist, then True - Create the Excel file, or False - Throw an error
-- **ExcelFilePath** :triangular_flag_on_post: - Full path to the Excel file where VBA code runs
+- **ExcelFilePath** :triangular_flag_on_post: - Full path to the Excel file
 - **OpenReadOnly** - If True, then open the Excel file in read-only mode.
 If False, then open the Excel file normally
-- **SaveChanges** - If True, then save the Excel file after VBA finishes.
-If False, then the Excel file is not saved
-- **Visible** - If True, then Excel file is visible as VBA runs.
-If False, then Excel file is not shown (recommended)
+- **Visible** - If True, then the Excel file will be visible.
+If False, then the Excel file is not shown (recommended)
+- **WorkbookObject** :triangular_flag_on_post: - The WorkbookApplication variable for later use

 Other notes about this library:
 - CodeFilePath and ExcelFilePath need to be **full** paths (using Directory.GetCurrentDirectory)